-The FITS files contain the Raw data (pure counts), while the "reduced" spectra and continuum scans contained in the Class files are only partly calibrated by the pipeline.
-In fact, the pipeline removes the gain factor ("bandpass") from the data using the position-switch or frequency-switch technique, but the result is in units of the noise diode's signal, $T\mathrm{cal}$ .
-You have to use calibration sources to measure $T\mathrm{cal}$ .
+The FITS files contain the Raw data (pure counts), while the "reduced" spectra and continuum scans contained in the Class files were in fact only partly calibrated by the pipeline.
+In fact, the pipeline removes the gain factor ("bandpass") from the data using the position-switch or frequency-switch technique, but the result is in units of the noise diode's signal, \$T\\mathrm{cal}\$.
+You have to use calibration sources to measure \$T\\mathrm{cal}\$.
 For quick'n'dirty calibration you can use values from our RX list.
 Furthermore, depending on observing frequency you will need to correct for elevation-dependent gain efficiency and atmospheric opacity.
-Details are discussed in a calibration memo by A. Kraus (on request) and partly in A&A 540, A140, 2012.
+Details are discussed a calibration memo by A. Kraus (on request) and partly in A&A 540, A140, 2012.